-As part of this project, we moved a Flare Monitoring Telescope (FMT) from Hida Observatory to Ica University of Peru in 2010 as the 1st oversea CHAIN's instrument, and we have supported installing the 2nd oversea FMT in King Saud University of Saudi Arabia.
-Moreover, the 3rd FMT is planned to be installed in Algeria.
+As part of this project, we moved a Flare Monitoring Telescope (FMT) from Hida Observatory to Ica University of Peru in 2010 as the 1st oversea CHAIN's instrument, and King Saud University built the 2nd oversea FMT in Saudi Arabia under this project in 2015.

-By using these FMT telescopes and SMART telescope at Hida Observatory in Japan, we will be able to observe solar active phenomena for 24 hours continuously.
+By using these FMT telescopes and SMART telescope at Hida Observatory in Japan, we are able to observe solar active phenomena for 24 hours continuously.